Claude vs Cursor vs Copilot: 2026 Comparison

 150 lines written.
 Zero follow-ups needed.
 45 minutes elapsed.
 All tests passed on first try.

 Cursor and Copilot could not do this.
 They would write individual files, and I would have to wire them together, run tests, and tell them what broke.
+This is the core difference that makes Claude Code a force multiplier for large refactors and architecture work.

 The instruction system (CLAUDE.md)